 Reserves estimates contained in this AIF were derived from the McDaniel Report prepared by McDaniel & Associates Consultants Ltd., an independent reserves evaluator.
-In addition, InSite Petroleum Consultants Ltd. ("InSite") was the independent engineer with respect to the reserves report included in the Bellatrix BAR (the "InSite Report").
-As of December 31, 2020, to the knowledge of the Company, the directors, officers, employees and consultants of McDaniel and InSite who participated in the preparation of the McDaniel Report and InSite Report, respectively, who were in a position to directly influence the preparation or outcome of the preparation of the McDaniel Report and InSite Report, respectively, as a group, owned, directly or indirectly, less than 1% of the outstanding Common Shares.
-In addition, none of the officers, directors, employees or consultants of McDaniel or InSite are currently expected to be elected, appointed or employed as a director, officer or employee of the Company or any of the Company's associates or affiliates.
+As of December 31, 2023, to the knowledge of the Company, the directors, officers, employees and consultants of McDaniel who participated in the preparation of the McDaniel Report who were in a position to directly influence the preparation or outcome of the preparation of the McDaniel Report as a group, owned, directly or indirectly, less than 1% of the outstanding Common Shares.
+In addition, none of the officers, directors, employees or consultants of McDaniel are currently expected to be elected, appointed or employed as a director, officer or employee of the Company or any of the Company's associates or affiliates.

-PricewaterhouseCoopers LLP, are the auditors of the Company and were the auditors of the operating statements included in the Bellatrix BAR, and have confirmed that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.
-MNP LLP is the previous auditor of the Company and has confirmed that it is independent within the meaning of the Rules of Professional Accountants of Alberta.
+PricewaterhouseCoopers LLP is the auditor of the Company and has confirmed that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.